Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

 \end{lem}

-\begin{proof} By \cite[Prop A.2]{Genevois}, every point in $\bR$ is represented by a geodesic ray, i.e.: via the identification with the half-spaces into which the ray eventually enters.
-We first prove that if two horofunctions $b_\xi, b_\eta\in \bR$ have finite difference, then $\xi$ and $\eta$ are in the same symmetric difference $[\cdot]$-class.
+\begin{proof} By \cite[Prop A.2]{Genevois}, every point in $\bR$ is represented by a geodesic ray (called Buseman point), via the identification with the half-spaces into which the ray eventually enters.
+We first prove that if two horofunctions $b_\xi, b_\eta\in \bR$ have finite difference at most $K$, then $\xi$ and $\eta$ are in the same symmetric difference $[\cdot]$-class.